sargalias/old-personal-website/posts/Programming first principles/10. First principle - Principle of least knowledge/Programming first principles - 10. First principle - Principle of least knowledge.md

 - A class or module should have as few public or exported functions as possible.
 The absolute minimum required to get the job done.
 - A module / class should not expose any private functions.
-- It should not expose any properties unless absolutely necessary.
+- It should not expose any attributes unless absolutely necessary.
 - There should be a clear distinction between what's considered the "public API" of a module or class.
 - Etc.